Resolve Next.js Hydration Mismatch Errors Complete Guide

 Warning: Expected server HTML to contain a matching <div> in <div>

-Error: Hydration failed because the initial UI does not match
+Error: Hydration failed because the initial UI does not match what was rendered on the server

 export function PostDate({ date }: { date: Date }) {